josephspurrier/gomithrilapp/README.md

 ## Quick Start with Docker Compose

 To run the application locally, you can run these commands.
 You don't need any of the the dev tools (Go/npm) installed, you only need Docker (and Docker Compose).
-The ingress container is a reverse proxy that allows you to use a single URL to access multiple different docker containers depending on the URL.
+The Go application serves both the UI and the API depending on the request URL.

 ```bash
 # Clone the repo.